 HeartGold & SoulSilver add another means to transfer specific IVs over from parent to child.The manner of doing this is in having either parent hold a specific item.
 These Items are the "Power" Items introduced in Diamond & Pearl which boosted Effort Values earned when held.
 Attach these Items to either of the parents and their specific Individual Value will be passed on to the baby.
 Consult the table below to see which item causes the baby to inherit which stat.

 This allows you to send one Individual Values to your baby Pokémon, leaving the rest determined the same way as in the past with some random and some selected randomly from the parents.
 If you do it to both parents, you'll get a chance of one stat or the other, not both.
+To aid in this further, within Pokémon X & Y, if you make one of the two Pokémon hold the Destiny Knot item, then the Pokémon will inherit 5 IVs from the parents, chosen at random.

 In addition to that, if you breed your Pokémon with a Pokémon from another language game, the chances of the Pokémon being alternate coloured is increased fourfold to 1 in 2,048.